SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Notes.md

 - Filters do not retroactively filter data.
 Filters only publish the metric data points for events that happen after the filter was created.

 - Ability to specify up to 3 Dimensions for the Metric Filter (optional)

+## 249. CloudWatch Alarms

+CloudWatch Alarms

+- Alarms are used to trigger notifications for any metric
+- Various options (sampling, %, max, min, etc...)
+- Alarm States:
+ - OK
+ - INSUFFICIENT_DATA
+ - ALARM

+- Period:
+ - Length of time in seconds to evaluate the metric
+ - High resolution custom metrics: 10 sec, 30 sec or multiples of 60 sec

+CloudWatch Alarm Targets

+- Stop, Terminate, Reboot, or Recover an EC2 Instance
+- Trigger Auto Scaling Action
+- Send notification to SNS (from which you can do pretty much anything)

+- Amazon EC2 - EC2 Auto Scaling - Amazon SNS

+CloudWatch Alarms — Composite Alarms

+- CloudWatch Alarms are on a single metric
+- Composite Alarms are monitoring the states of multiple other alarms
+- AND and OR conditions
+- Helpful to reduce “alarm noise” by creating complex composite alarms

+EC2 Instance Recovery

+- Status Check:
+ - Instance status = check the EC2 VM
+ - System status = check the underlying hardware

+- Recovery: Same Private, Public, Elastic IP metadata, placement group

+CloudWatch Alarm: good to know

+- Alarms can be created based on CloudWatch Logs Metrics Filters

+- To test alarms and notifications, set the alarm state to Alarm using CLI aws cloudwatch set-alarm-state --alarm-name "myalarm" --state-value ALARM --state-reason "testing purposes"